-Svetlana G. Lukishova was born in Moscow.
-She received her MS (with honors) and PhD degrees (1977) from the Moscow Institute of Physics and Technology (FizTech).
-Her PhD was supervised by P.P.
+Professor Svetlana G. Lukishova was born in Moscow.
+She received her BS/MS (with honors) and PhD degrees (1977) from the General and Applied Physics Department of the Moscow Institute of Physics and Technology (FizTech) working at the P.N.
+Lebedev Physical Institute of the Russian Academy of Sciences (RAS).
+Her senior project on theoretical astrophysics was made at a Nobel Prize winner V.L.
+Ginzburg’s theory department.
+Her PhD thesis was supervised by P.P.
 Pashinin and Nobel Prize winner A.M.
 Prokhorov and involved spatial beam-profile and temporal pulse-shape control in laser-fusion systems.
-MS and PhD works were done at the P.N.
-Lebedev Physical Institute of the USSR Academy of Sciences.
 After holding research positions at the I.V.
-Kurchatov Nuclear Power Institute, Troitsk branch TRINITI (Moscow Region), the Institute of Radioengineering and Electronics of the Russian Academy of Sciences (Moscow), and the Liquid Crystal Institute (Kent, OH), she joined the University of Rochester in 1999.
-In Russia she was awarded by the International Science (G. Soros) Foundation a Long-Term Grant, by the Russian Government and the Russian Foundation for Basic Research Grants for her work on nonlinear optics of liquid crystals.
+Kurchatov Nuclear Power Institute, Troitsk branch TRINITI (Moscow Region), the Institute of Radioengineering and Electronics of the RAS (Moscow), and the Liquid Crystal Institute (Kent, OH), she joined the University of Rochester in 1999.
+In Russia she was awarded the International Science (G. Soros) Foundation a Long-Term Grant, the Russian Government and the Russian Foundation for Basic Research Grants for her work on nonlinear optics of liquid crystals.
 In addition to her research, she supervised and taught students at FizTech and served for the Soviet/Russian Committee of the International Scientific Radio Union URSI.
+She served at the Optical Society OSA Award committees (C.E.K.
+Mees Medal and Max Born Award).
+She also served 6 years as a Topical/Associate editor of Optics Letters on nanophotonics, liquid crystals and nonlinear optics.

-Among her research accomplishments are the development of apodizing devices for suppression of diffraction and self-focusing in high-power Nd:glass laser amplifiers for fusion research and improving laser beam quality of solid-state lasers.
-Dr. Lukishova summarized her experience on laser beam spatial profile formation in her second written russian dissertation “Coherent Beam Apodization as the Method of Improving High-Power Laser Beam Quality and Divergence” (In addition to a PhD level degree, there is a second academic degree in Russia, the "Doctor of Sciences".
-This degree may be earned by those, who made a substantial contribution to the science; an American full professor may qualify for this degree).
+In Moscow, Professor Lukishova summarized her experience on high-power laser beam spatial profile formation in her second written Russian dissertation that was recommended to its defense by the Scientific Council of the General Physics Institute of RAS “Coherent Beam Apodization as the Method of Improving High-Power Laser Beam Quality and Divergence” (In addition to a PhD level degree, there is a second academic degree in Russia, the "Doctor of Sciences").
+Shortly after the Council, S. Lukishova moved to the USA, but used this experience in her 2009 Springer book.